If you suffer accident injuries as a passenger on a public bus in Florida, you may be able to seek compensation from multiple parties.

 If you want to seek compensation after a bus accident, consult with an experienced West Palm Beach bus accident attorney who can guide you through the complex legal process.
 You may be entitled to compensation for medical expenses, ongoing treatment, lost wages, and more.

 Depending on the circumstances of your accident, you may be dealing with powerful insurance lawyers who work for the bus company.
 You don’t have to face them alone.
-Contact Fetterman & Associates, P. A. to give yourself the best chance at receiving full compensation.
+Contact Fetterman Law to give yourself the best chance at receiving full compensation.